| | How do COBRA and Medicare Interact?

 extension as well.
 If the disabled individual is no longer considered by SSA or

+becomes Entitled to Medicare, they may be removed from the plan.
 Hopefully this description of COBRA and Medicare interaction will aide you in

 your administration.
 Please refer to it when you come across one of the above